slaetthult/TempoRun/README.md

 ## Essential Elements
 ### The grid (flexbox)

-The grid class contains the shortname of the viewport and the amount of grids:<br>
+The grid class contains the shortname of the viewport (defined in config.scss) and the amount of grids:<br>
 {viewport}{gridamount} -> "w12".<br>
 If you want to push or pull grid-elements, use "w-left-4".
 Grid-Elements are wrapped by the class "gridWrap".